sciZer0/7/v/README.md

 Specifically, permissionless ownership systems about storing and transferring value.

-Importantly, if you don't want to make/participate in a revolution (in economy, justness and paradigm as whole), you don't need a blockchain.

-The revolution, because no today's state would like to allow you to get permissionless access to value.

-But, if you are ready to get permission access to value, you don't need a blockchain — maybe you need some token with low inflation like BTC or ETH has, but you still don't  need a blockchain.

-Bitcoin proves that we can build extremely-sustainable systems with permissionless access to value.

 The only way for a blockchain to be extremely-sustainable (really-unstoppable) is to be a people-ruled system – without being under control of any single entity.

 On the other hand, the main task of developers is to build/make such systems as fast, reliable, secure, decentralized, sustainable  and, of course, efficient as possible.